revatip2/revatip2/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-Hi!
-I am a Data Scientist and ML Researcher skilled in Software Development, Statistics, Machine Learning, NLP, Big Data, and Data Analytics.
+I am a Data Scientist and Machine Learning Researcher with strong expertise in Software Development, Statistics, Machine Learning, NLP, Big Data, and Data Analytics.
+Currently pursuing my Master's in Data Science at the University of Southern California, I am passionate about combining machine learning and software engineering to build impactful solutions.

-My career across diverse industries — Healthcare, Investment Management, Entertainment, and Information Systems — has honed my expertise across the data and machine learning lifecycle.
+Throughout my career, I’ve gained hands-on experience working with real-world data across industries including Healthcare, Investment Management, Entertainment, and Information Systems.
+My expertise spans time series forecasting, regression analysis, classification algorithms, NLP, neural networks, and language models, giving me a comprehensive understanding of the data science lifecycle.

-Currently pursuing a Data Science graduate program at USC, I'm deepening my knowledge in vital areas like deep learning, model optimization, data mining, natural language processing, and database management.
+At Deloitte, I worked as a Software Engineer in a client-facing role, developing system integrations for a media conglomerate and an investment management firm.
+I managed the entire project lifecycle—from gathering requirements and designing workflows to building data pipelines, deploying solutions, and presenting final results to clients.

-I aim to contribute to innovative data science methodologies and scalable frameworks, shaping a dynamic future for businesses.
-I'm eager to collaborate on projects and explore internship opportunities.
+With my unique blend of machine learning and backend development skills, I am continuously expanding into full-stack machine learning.
+My goal is to make a lasting impact in the tech industry by driving innovation and delivering data-driven solutions that solve complex problems.

 ## Languages and Tools
 <div>